kodecocodes/i10t/other-ios10-topics/other-ios10-topics.markdown

 If a loading operation exists for a passed `indexPath`, this code cancels it and then deletes it from `loadingOperations`.

 Build and run, then scroll around a bit.
 You won’t notice any difference in behavior, but rest assured any unneeded operations will be canceled.
-Keep in mind that the algorithm is fairly conservative, so a change in direction doesn’t guarantee operations will be removed — this depends on a number of factors.
-[TODO: FPE: Should we mention which factors?]
+Keep in mind that the algorithm is fairly conservative, so a change in direction doesn’t guarantee operations will be removed — this depends on a number of factors private to Apple's algorithm.

 The benefits of prefetching are evident even for a lightweight application like EmojiRater.
 You can imagine the impact for large collections that take a lot longer to load.